campaign

 • Deleting Content from the Media Gallery

-Ways to pull Questions from a Question Bank
+Ways to Pull Questions From a Question Bank

 Learn how to efficiently create tests by reusing questions from question banks or using question pools that randomly select a specific number of questions from the question bank.
+Topics covered include:

 • Creating Question Banks